yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## New Parameters and Values {#parameters}

-The protocol described in this document requires *User-Interacting App* to natively redirect end-user to Client App, which means it needs to obtain Client App's native_callback_uri.
+The protocol described in this document requires *User-Interacting App* to natively navigate end-user back to Client App, for which it requires Client App's native_callback_uri.

 Therefore this document defines new parameters and values.

 "**app2app**":